angelina-zhang/angelina-zhang.github.io/_projects/tissue-box/index.md

 ---

 ## Goals:
-The idea of a fortune cookie tissue box sprang to my mind during brainstorming with my roommate about our issues, one being having to constantly blow her nose.
-I chose to incorporate a takeout box and fortune cookies, two Americanized symbols of Chinese Culture and I resonate with this feeling of existing in this in-between space that integraates western and asian culture, which I waned this product to express in a playful yet personal way.
+The concept of a fortune cookie tissue box emerged during a brainstorming session with my roommate  I chose to incorporate a takeout box and fortune cookies, two Americanized symbols of Chinese Culture and I resonate with this feeling of existing in this in-between space that integraates western and asian culture, which I waned this product to express in a playful yet personal way.

 ---